bigjosh/gomspace-a3200-missing-manual/README.md

 # gomspace-a3200-missing-manual

-If you have a gomspace nanomind A3200 and you can not figure out how to get it to actually work, here are my notes on how I got mine working.
+If you have a gomspace nanomind A3200 and you can not figure out how to get it to actually work, here are my (rough) notes on how I got mine working.

 Note that I do not work for `gomspace` and I have no connection to them other than I spent many hours trying to figure this stuff out.
 Here I am just tryingto save you from wasting the same time I did.